Keyword Search Content

 - If the "Keyword retrieval" content type is the same as the Content retrieval Content Type, the T4 Tag for the Navigation Object needs to be placed within the Content Layout for the selected Content Type (placing it within the Page Layout does not work).

-In Top Content and Keyword Search Content Navigation Objects, where content is mirrored into multiple sections, the Navigation Object only returns one instance of that content.
-The object will recurse the branch of content, as configured, returning only the first instance of the content that it encounters.
-Re-ordering sections can therefore affect the instance of the content that is returned by the Navigation Object.
+In Top Content and Keyword Search Content Navigation Objects, where a Content Item is mirrored into multiple Sections, the Navigation Object will recurse the Branch and only return the first instance of that Content Item.
+Re-ordering Sections can, therefore, affect the instance of the Content Item that is returned by the Navigation Object.

-For Publish to One File Navigation Objects, where content is mirrored into multiple sections, the Navigation Object returns all instances of the content.
+For Publish to One File Navigation Objects, where a Content Item is mirrored into multiple Sections, the Navigation Object returns all instances of a Content Item.